aysherkutigi/Flood-Shield-innovators/README.md

   # AI Flood Alert Website

   This is a code bundle for AI Flood Alert Website.
-The original project is available at https://www.figma.com/design/MHA3GyW0W94pvM1joFezHo/AI-Flood-Alert-Website.

   ## Running the code